Skip to main content

 The superintendent of each school district shall submit to the State Board of Education a textbook plan outlining the estimated number of textbooks needed and the total amount of money to be spent on them.
 70 O.S. § 16-111(D)

 Districts can submit textbook orders directly to a depository.
 Below is contact information for the Archway Depository and Thompson School Book Depository.
-All depositories handling orders must have a physical Oklahoma address.
+All depositories handling orders must have a physical address in Oklahoma.
 The district superintendent or textbook coordinator appointed by the superintendent is responsible for placing orders with the appropriate depository for all textbooks outlined in the district’s textbook plan for the upcoming year.
 70 O.S. § 16-111(D)

 Archway Depository